2023 Ontario Income Tax Calculator

 Student Loan Interest

-Interest paid on student loans is deductible, provided the loan falls under the Canada Student Loans Act, Canada Student Financial Assistance Act, or similar provincial legislation.
+Interest you pay on student loans can be deducted.
+This is true if the loan follows the Canada Student Loans Act, the Canada Student Financial Assistance Act, or other laws in your province.

 Child & Dependent Care Expenses

-Parents or guardians can claim deductions for childcare expenses, which allows them or their spouse to earn income, attend school, or conduct research.
+Parents or guardians can get deductions for childcare costs.
+This helps them or their partner to make money, go to school, or do research.

 College Education Expenses